ccoyotedev/numan-technical-challenge/README.md

 yarn dev
 ```

-## Task
+# Task

 Develop a simple purchase flow using a set of web API endpoints.
 Every step in the flow needs to send events back to the API.

-## Outcome
+# Outcome

-I chose to use NextJS due to its ability to easily create statically generated web pages.
-This is useful for eCommerce sites as it allows for improved SEO.
+I chose to use NextJS due to its ability to easily build statically generated web pages using external data.
+This is useful for eCommerce sites as it allows for better SEO.

 The website makes use of localStorage + Cookies to store user's orders and personal details.

-## Further improvements
+# Further improvements

 If I was to take this project further, I would first write some tests to protect the current state of the app from regression.
 As it stands, I made good use of Typescript to ensure everything is type secure and give myself a more pleasent developer experience.